rizchelwood/workshop/docs/ch4.md

 redux
 ```

 Create an action to be able to add Pokemon.
-Add a folder in file to put all of your actions in `src/actions/index.js`.
+Add a folder and file to put all of your actions in `src/actions/index.js`.

 In the file, create the action with the following type and parameter.
+The code below takes in pokemon as a parameter and returns 'ADD_POKEMON' type and the pokemon parameter.

 ```
 export const addPokemon = pokemon => {